Sharp Edge Test Equipment

 Handheld SET-50 sharp edge tester with a gray clamshell body and a tape-wrapped sensing head for evaluating hazardous edges

-The design includes sealed ball bearings to reduce friction and a spring arrangement intended to align with the force characteristics of the applicable sharp edge method.
+The design includes sealed ball bearings to reduce friction and a spring mechanism that applies force during the evaluation.
 The unit is supplied in a protective storage box.

-Positioned for workflows associated with UL 1439 and legacy IEC 60950 / EN 60950 style construction review.
+Used for workflows associated with UL 1439 and legacy IEC 60950 / EN 60950 style construction review.

-SET-2000 Automated Sharp Edge Tester for Toys
+SET-2000 Sharp Edge Tester

-Positioned for workflows associated with 16 CFR 1500.49 and ASTM F963 toy safety evaluation.
+Used for workflows associated with 16 CFR 1500.49 and ASTM F963 toy safety evaluation.

 Sharp-edge note: edge testing is method-sensitive.
 Tape condition, tester setup, edge accessibility, product orientation, and any required preconditioning or abuse testing can all affect the result.